Pottery: Methods

-[...] pots are positioned on and amid the branches and then grass is piled high to complete the mound.
-Although the mound contains the pots of many women, who are related through their husbands' extended families, each women is responsible for her own or her immediate family's pots within the mound.When a mound is completed and the ground around has been swept clean of residual combustible material, a senior potter lights the fire.
-A handful of grass is lit and the woman runs around the circumference of the mound touching the burning torch to the dried grass.
-Some mounds are still being constructed as others are already burning.
+[...] pots are positioned on and amid the branches, and then grass is piled high to complete the mound.
+Although the mound contains the pots of many women, who are related through their husbands' extended families, each woman is responsible for her own or her immediate family's pots within the mound.When a mound is completed, and the ground around has been swept clean of residual combustible material, a senior potter lights the fire.
+A handful of grass is lit, and the woman runs around the circumference of the mound, touching the burning torch to the dried grass.
+Some mounds are still being constructed, as others are already burning.

+Fuel

+Kilns may be heated by burning combustible materials, such as wood, coal and gas, or by electricity.
+The use of microwave energy has been investigated.
+The use of hydrogen as a fuel for the firing of whiteware ceramics reached a significant milestone in early 2025 with the successful deployment of large-scale pilot kilns utilising 100% hydrogen, building upon feasibility trials that began in late 2019 to decarbonize the production process.

+Sustainable firing repurposes organic waste such as animal dung, rice chaff and more unusual fuels such as dried seaweed, olive stones and nut shells.
+These traditional materials provide localised energy sources, and may create unique surface effects from specific vapours.
+Modern equivalents include filtered Waste Vegetable Oil and Biodiesel, which offer cleaner-burning liquid alternatives.
+Similarly, compressed Biomass Pellets provide automated consistency while Biogas from anaerobic digestion replaces fossil-based methane.
+Feasibility studies have demonstrated that these waste-derived fuels are technically viable for industrial whiteware production.